Muhammad Nawaz Chohan

 Muhammad Nawaz Chohan (born 13 May 1953) is a Pakistani politician who had been a Member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 Previously, he was a Member of the Provincial Assembly of the Punjab, from December 2012 to May 2018.

 Early life and education

 He was born on 13 May 1953 in Gujranwala.

 He has received matriculation level education.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-92 (Gujranwala-II) in by-polls held in December 2012.
 He received 36,537 votes and defeated a candidate of Pakistan Peoples Party.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-92 (Gujranwala-II) in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for transport.
+In December 2013, he was appointed Parliamentary Secretary for transport.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-55 (Gujranwala-V) in the 2018 Pakistani general election.